TawfikYasser/TawfikYasser/README.md

 # Hi there 👋 This is Tawfik Yasser 👨‍💻

-### Student at faculty of computers and artificial intelligence, at cairo university.
-(3rd)
+### Student at faculty of computers and artificial intelligence, Cairo university.
+(3rd Year)

 ###### About
 - I’m currently learning programming, math, software engineering concepts, databases, and and other things.